tnkteja/fss16ntadiko/read/7/Readme.md

    6. **Future Work :**
    The tool is potentially regarded for the developers as recommender system to prioritize bugs to be fixed.
-The work is planned for integration with bugzilla. iv.
+The work is planned for integration with bugzilla.

-  1. The duplicates in the data set is quite low, the authors  could have chosen a good data, which has sufficient number of duplicates, making the learners more tuned for after training.
+iv.
+  1. The data could be from various projects which could have improved the training efficiency and prediction as well.